daneedev/DaneeCloud/README.md

 - [Addons](https://docs.daneeskripter.dev/daneecloud/addons) - List of all addons (If you want to add your addon to this list, DM me on Discord)
 - [Changelog](https://github.com/DaneeSkripter/DaneeCloud/blob/main/CHANGELOG.MD)
 - [Docs](https://docs.daneeskripter.dev/daneecloud/)
+- [Demo](https://cloud.daneeskripter.dev) - Demo version of DaneeCloud, that allow you to upload 64 MB

 ## 💿 Installation
 https://docs.daneeskripter.dev/daneecloud/install